What is Normal GFR by Age and Gender?

 We have discussed normal human heart rate, factors that affect it, and where to feel the pulse(s).
 We hope it has been helpful.

-5 Common Symptoms of COPD – When to Worry and When to See a Doctor Shortness of breath: People with COPD often experience difficulty breathing, especially during physical activity.
-As the diseas...
+5 Common Symptoms of Heart Failure – When to Worry and When to See a Doctor Shortness of breath: People with heart failure often feel breathless during activity or while lying flat.
+This happens...